-This month, I helped a scrum team to transform their planning and collaboration way, the way of working of different skills together as a team.
+This month, I helped a scrum team to transform their planning and collaboration way, the way of working with different skills together as a team.
 I want to tell their story here and how we solved one of their tough challenges.

 Facilitate sprint retrospective to find the solution

 “Start backend and design tasks one sprint prior to the frontend tasks.”
 It was one of the proposed solutions.
-Consider, We want to create a login page, so let’s break it down into 3 tasks: 1- Design of login page 2- Implement the API of login 3- Implement the frontend of login.
+Consider, We want to create a login page, so let’s break it down into three tasks: 1- Design of login page 2- Implement the API of login 3- Implement the frontend of login.

 Based on the Scrum Guide: